Zenike/dota2-invoker-game/readme.md

 ## I don't know the spells already...

-No problem, just activate the "Active visual help" option on the top of the screen.
+No problem, just activate the "Tips" option on the top of the screen.
 That will show you the elements used in each spell.

 ## But i prefer quickcast !